laradock/laradock/DOCUMENTATION/content/getting-started/index.md

 git submodule add https://github.com/Laradock/laradock.git
 ```

-**Notes:**

-- If you are not using Git yet for your project, you can use `git clone` instead of `git submodule `.
+Note: If you are not using Git yet for your project, you can use `git clone` instead of `git submodule `.

-- Note 2: To keep track of your Laradock changes, between your projects and also keep Laradock updated.
-[Check this](/documentation/#keep-track-of-your-laradock-changes)
+*To keep track of your Laradock changes, between your projects and also keep Laradock updated [check this docs](/documentation/#keep-track-of-your-laradock-changes)*

 Your folder structure should look like this:

 ```
 + project-a
   + laradock-a
 + project-b
   + laradock-b
 ```

-(It's important to rename the folders differently in each project.)
+*(It's important to rename the laradock folders to unique name in each project, if you want to run laradock per project).*

 > **Now jump to the [Usage](#Usage) section.**